Jurickson Profar Player Props: Rockies vs. Red Sox

 Jurickson Profar At The Plate

-- Profar has 16 doubles, two triples, five home runs and 28 walks while batting .248.
+- Profar is batting .247 with 16 doubles, two triples, five home runs and 28 walks.

-- Profar has picked up a hit in 39 of 59 games this season, with multiple hits 15 times.

-- He has hit a long ball in four games this season (6.8%), homering in 1.9% of his chances at the plate.

-- Profar has had at least one RBI in 27.1% of his games this season (16 of 59), with more than one RBI seven times (11.9%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Profar has driven in a run in 17 games this season (28.3%), including seven games with more than one RBI (11.7%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.